Swans Return to the Upper Mississippi River

 Tundra swans rest on Pools 4-11 during the fall migration, moving through just before ice forms on the river.
-More will be arriving daily, building up to their peak population which is about 16,000 during the month of November.
-Click here for viewing info: Hwy 26, Brownsville, Minnesota.
+More arrive daily, building up to their peak population during the month of November.
+By all means swing over to the overlooks along Hwy 26 just south of Brownsville, Minnesota, or south of Goose Island on the Wisconsin shore.

 (From DISCOVER!
 AMERICA'S GREAT RIVER ROAD, Volume 1, by Pat Middleton )